max8447/Reboot-Ultimate/README.md

 ## To Do:

-- Vehicle Command
+- Vehicle Command - DONE
-- Remove Trash Islands & Fishing Holes on S13
+- Remove Trash Islands & Fishing Holes on S13 - Keep dreaming (actually maybe who knows)
-- Fix Vehicle Crash on versions < 8
+- Fix Vehicle Crash on versions < 8 - If you know how, sure
-- Add Pickaxe Stutter (we might have what causes it now)
+- Add Pickaxe Stutter (we might have what causes it now) - (We don't)

 do most of this and I think we can release ngl